Abiding

 Suffering is also part of the life of the true disciple, every disciple, namely the suffering of the death of self so that Christ reigns (2 Corinthians 4:10-12; Galatians 2:20, etc.).

 Suffering our own death so that Christ is reigning (resurrection), is the Gospel in action in our personal lives.
-Laying down our lives as Christ raises them up in the Gospel reenacted daily in our lives – death, burial, resurrection.
+Laying down our lives as Christ raises them up is the Gospel reenacted daily in our lives – death, burial, resurrection.

 “For unto you it is given in the behalf of Christ, not only to believe on him, but also to suffer for his sake;” Philippians 1:29